gbbirkisson/docker-compose-stacks/README.md

 # docker-compose-stacks

-Collection of docker-compose stack used while developing
+Collection of docker-compose stack used while developing stuff